-Teachers know it’s rare to find innovative, hands-on professional development—especially outside a dreary classroom.
-So when we discovered Stone Barns Center for Food and Agriculture’s 2018 Summer Teacher Institute, it was a no-brainer to make sure every eligible teacher we know applies immediately.
+We came across a free teacher trip and summer professional development opportunity with a focus your stomach will love—food.
+We know it’s rare to find innovative, hands-on PD—especially outside a dreary conference room.
+So when we discovered Stone Barns Center for Food and Agriculture’s 2018 Two-Day Summer Sessions, located on a gorgeous 80-acre farm in New York’s Hudson Valley, it was a no-brainer to make sure every eligible teacher we know applies immediately.

-About the Stone Barns Center Summer Teacher Institute
+About Stone Barns Center Summer Sessions for High School Teachers

-This free teacher trip offers the chance for high school teachers in Miami, Los Angeles, Chicago, Houston, and NYC to join a once-in-a-lifetime experience at Stone Barns Center.
-If you’re passionate about food, curious what it’s like to farm, and interested in piloting a food studies curriculum at your school, this program is for you.
+This free teacher trip gives high school teachers in New York, New Jersey, Connecticut, Pennsylvania, Delaware, and Maryland a chance to join a once-in-a-lifetime experience at Stone Barns Center.
+If you’re passionate about food and interested in piloting a food studies curriculum at your school, this program is for you.

 Food Studies Curriculum

-Just take a look at some of your Summer Teacher Institute classmates:
+Just take a look at some of your Summer Sessions classmates:

-The lucky teachers chosen for the Stone Barns Center Summer Teacher Institute will learn how to explore food culture, ecology, and justice with students, conduct “Kitchen Labs” that teach students to cook, and set up productive field trips to local farms.
-The food studies curriculum is designed to help students become thoughtful eaters, confident cooks and advocates for a healthier food system.
-The chosen teachers will have the honor of pioneering this important subject at their schools.
-(Check out how this high school teacher revamped curriculum to focus on food systems and structures of power.)
-We also love that there’s an emphasis on bringing the Stone Barns Center curriculum to schools in under-resourced areas.
+The food studies curriculum is designed to help students become thoughtful eaters, confident cooks, and advocates for a healthier food system.
+The chosen teachers have the honor of pioneering this important subject at their schools.
+We also love that there’s an emphasis on bringing the Stone Barns Center curriculum to schools in underresourced areas.

-Picture your students creating this edible work of art:
+Picture your own students creating this edible work of art:

-The requirements to apply to the Stone Barns Center Summer Teacher Institute are simple.
+The requirements to apply to the Stone Barns Center Summer Sessions are simple.
 You need:

-- At least two years of full-time teaching experience in any subject
+- at least one year of full-time teaching experience in any subject and

-- Willingness and ability to pilot Stone Barns Center food studies curriculum in your high school during the 2018–19 school year
+- the willingness and ability to pilot Stone Barns Center food studies curriculum in your high school during the 2018–19 school year.

 When is this free teacher trip?

-- Reimbursement of up to $600 for transportation from your local airport
+- Reimbursement of up to $300 for some travel expenses

 - Most meals during the program

-- Training to implement Stone Barns Center food studies curriculum in your school
+- Access to the Stone Barns Center food studies curriculum

-Twenty-five teachers will be accepted to the program, and we want you to get in.
+Twenty-five teachers for each training, a total of 50 teachers, will be accepted to the program, and we want to get you in.
 Just promise that we’ll get invites to meals starring beautiful, farm-fresh ingredients like these:

 Here’s to a delicious experience ahead for you and your students!